mrandrewjbaker/conductio/conductio-api/README.md

 # Conductio API

 REST API server for the Conductio AI Music Generation System.
-This Express.js/TypeScript API provides HTTP endpoints to interact with the Python-based Conductio service.
+This Express.js/TypeScript API provides HTTP endpoints to interact with the Python-based Conductio engine.

 ## Features